 GitHub's aim is to be the home for all developers.
 To be inclusive means we must consider accessibility at the core of how we design.

-15% of the world's population has a disability (estimated by the World Health Organization based on 2010 data), and that doesn't take into consideration those under temporary or situational disabilities.
+16% of the world's population has a disability (estimated by the World Health Organization), and that doesn't take into consideration those under temporary or situational disabilities.

 In many cases, devices that have been designed with accessibility in mind for a portion of the population end up benefiting everyone.
 Take the OXO brand's Good Grips line of products; although they were developed for people who have arthritis, most people found them easier to use than other product lines.